GroestlCoin/dust-cleaner/README.md

 Running dust-cleaner.py:
 -------------------------
-* Install your local myriadcoind
+* Install your local groestlcoind
 * Import the private keys with the 'dust' payments into the local wallet
 * Run dust-cleaner.py in test mode first, to confirm that your wallet is properly set and that you are using the correct parameters.

 `./dust-cleaner.py <destination-address>`

-Replace `<destination-address>` with the Myriadcoin address to receive the new created transaction.
+Replace `<destination-address>` with the Groestlcoin address to receive the new created transaction.

 For additional options:

 `./dust-cleaner.py --help`

-Donations are welcome to support this project:
-* MKJxatRKSw9gTN1VJfVcHPDAbSKxWq97L5 (Myriadcoin)
-* 1JffmEok4VbN3ZfGnHx84q9PEcHfH4Qfyw (Bitcoin)